 Audible Alarm Output

-The camera can trigger a pre-defined or custom audio alert whenever an event occurs.
-To be able to use this feature, the camera needs to support an audio output.
+The camera can trigger a pre-defined or custom audio alert when an event occurs.
+To use this feature, the camera needs to support an audio output or a built-in speaker.

 To set up the audible alarm output: